aws/aws-eks-best-practices/content/security/docs/pods.md

 ## Tools and Resources
 + [kube-psp-advisor](https://github.com/sysdiglabs/kube-psp-advisor) is a tool that makes it easier to create K8s Pod Security Policies (PSPs) from either a live K8s environment or from a single .yaml file containing a pod specification (Deployment, DaemonSet, Pod, etc).
-+ [open-policy-agent/gatekeeper-library: The OPA Gatekeeper policy library](https://github.com/open-policy-agent/gatekeeper-library) a library of OPA/Gatekeeper policies that you can use as a substitue for PSPs.
++ [open-policy-agent/gatekeeper-library: The OPA Gatekeeper policy library](https://github.com/open-policy-agent/gatekeeper-library) a library of OPA/Gatekeeper policies that you can use as a substitute for PSPs.
 + A collection of common OPA and Kyverno [policies](https://github.com/aws/aws-eks-best-practices/tree/master/policies) for EKS.
 + [Policy based countermeasures: part 1](https://aws.amazon.com/blogs/containers/policy-based-countermeasures-for-kubernetes-part-1/)
 + [Policy based countermeasures: part 2](https://aws.amazon.com/blogs/containers/policy-based-countermeasures-for-kubernetes-part-2/)